Table of Contents

-An over the top swing is one of the most frustrating faults in golf.
-No matter how hard golfers try to stop the shoulders swinging round, it never seems to make any difference and the slice is as bad and destructive as ever.
+An over-the-top swing is one of the most frustrating faults in golf.
+No matter how hard golfers try to stop the shoulders swinging around, it never seems to make any difference, and the slice is as bad and destructive as ever.

 What Causes an Over the Top Downswing.

 If the club is out of position, the brain will send messages to the body to make adjustments.
 If the swing is too much underneath the plane, the brain will tell the body to get the club up to the correct line.
-At this point you are still not over he top.
+At this point, you are still not over the top.

 Over the Top is an Over Adjustment